numberplates/plateit-generator-docs/components/bsau.md

 ### setInBorder()

-The bsau can be embedded in the border.
+The bsau is embedded in the border by default but this can be opted out of here.
 It takes a *boolean*.

 Returns: `Bsau`